INTRODuction

 Kelly Savage-Rodriguez, a domestic violence survivor, was unfairly sentenced to life without parole (LWOP) in 1998 for a murder she did not commit nor intend.
 After a long legal battle, she was eventually commuted by Governor Brown in December 2017.

 Stephen Davis spent 27 years in prison serving life without parole.
 He was commuted by Governor Brown and found suitable for parole at his second parole hearing.
+He endured his sentence thanks to his wife and his desire not to let the system beat him.